Hardison Info Central

 In 2020 Becket took on another case, Dalberiste v.
 GLE Associates.
 Mitche Dalberiste, also a practicing Seventh-day Adventist, who requested a scheduling accommodation from GLE Associates, his new employer.
 Instead of arranging for a schedule that respected his faith, they rescinded his job offer.
 Mr. Dalberiste sued GLE Associates under Title VII, but lower courts deferred to Hardison and refused to grant Mr. Dalberiste any relief.
 The Supreme Court again declined to take up the case.

 In January 2023, the Supreme Court granted Groff v.
-DeJoy, a case that could ensure that religious employees are protected in the workplace.
+DeJoy.
 Gerald Groff, a U.S. Postal Worker, requested a religious accommodation to protect his Sabbath worship when the Postal Service started to require its employees to deliver Amazon packages on Sundays.
 When the Postal Service denied Groff’s accommodation and increased disciplinary action when he missed his Sunday shifts, Groff left his job and filed a lawsuit.
-The Postal Service argues that covering Groff’s shift would have been an “undue hardship” and therefore, was not required to provide an accommodation.